-ACTION 5.31

-The health service orga The health service organisation has systems to support collaboration with patients, carers and families to: a.
+The health service organisation has systems to support collaboration with patients, carers and families to: a.
 Identify when a patient is at risk of self-harm b.
-Identify

-when a patient is at risk when a patient is at risk of suicide c.
+Identify when a patient is at risk of suicide c.
 Safely and effectively respond to patients who are distressed, have thoughts of self-harm or suicide, or have self-harmed

-Comments

 Strategies and screening tools are in place to identify patients at risk of self-harm.
 This process commences during the pre-admission and/or admission process.
 On identification of patients who may be at risk there are documented intervention strategies that staff were able to articulate.
+Alerts are documented in the patient's medical records.

-Patients who are considered as a high risk o self-harm, will not be admitted to the PPH.
+Patients who are considered as a high risk of self-harm, will not be admitted to the LDPH.
+Exclusion policies document the criteria that apply.

-Rating Applicable HSF IDs

-Met All